The Haggada of the Jewish Idea: About Book

 The text of the book is presented in Hebrew with an English translation on the facing page.
 The majority of the Hebrew version's commentary, which is presented in English, is taken from Rabbi Meir Kahane's four-volume Tanakh commentary, Perush HaMacabee.
 Volume 1, on Exodus (covering Exodus 1:1-3:16), was later (in 2015) translated into English by Daniel Pinner.
 The other three volumes have never been translated into English.
 The book's commentary is differentiated from the main text by being on a grayish background.
 The book also contains footnotes, in English, at the bottom of the appropriate pages.
 Illustrations are spread throughout the text.
 The book also contains a glossary, that includes biographical information about many of the leaders mentioned, which can be found at the end of the book.

+Content

 Publishing

 The book was republished by the HaRaayon HaYehudi (Yeshiva of the Jewish Idea) in 1997.

 The book was again republished and reprinted by HaMeir L'David on March 27, 2003.
 It was translated by Daniel Pinner, and edited by Lenny Goldberg, author of The Wit and Wisdom of Rabbi Meir Kahane.
 It was illustrated by Avinadav Vitkin.

 There is an English edition, as well as a Hebrew edition.